-• Feasibility of the Mission Implementation, including Cost Risk - All of the factors defined in Section 7.2.4 of the AO apply to the evaluation of the CSR.
-All of these factors are interpreted as including an assessment as to whether technical, management, and cost feasibility are at least at a Phase A level of maturity.
+TMC Feasibility of the Proposed Investigation Implementation:

-Note that the risk management aspects of Factor C-4, Adequacy and robustness of the management approach and schedule, including the capability of the management team, have been removed from Factor C-4 and included in a new evaluation factor, Factor C-6, Adequacy of the risk management plan.
+- All of the factors defined in Section 7.2.4 of the AO apply to the evaluation of the CSR.
+All of these factors are interpreted as including an assessment as to whether technical, management, and cost feasibility are at least at a Phase A level of maturity. - Note that an additional subfactor has been added to Factor C-2, Adequacy and robustness of the mission design and plan for mission operations.
+Clarifications have been made to two subfactors and one subfactor added to Factor C-4, Adequacy and robustness of the management approach and schedule, including the capability of the management team.
+Also, the risk management aspects of Factor C-4 have been removed from Factor C-4 and included in a new evaluation factor, Factor C-6, Adequacy of the risk management plan.

 Factor C-1.
 Adequacy and robustness of the instrument implementation plan.
 The maturity and technical readiness of the instrument complement will be assessed, as will the ability of the instruments to meet mission requirements.
 This factor includes an assessment of the instrument design, accommodation, interface, heritage, and technology readiness.
 This factor includes an assessment of the instrument hardware and software designs, heritage, and margins.
 This factor includes an assessment of the proposer's understanding of the processes, products, and activities required to accomplish development and integration of the instrument complement.
 This factor also includes adequacy of the plans for instrument systems engineering and for dealing with environmental concerns.
-This factor includes an assessment of plans for the development and use of new instrument technology, plans for advanced engineering developments, and the adequacy of backup plans to mature systems within the proposed cost and schedule when technologies having a TRL less than 6 are proposed.
+This factor includes an assessment of plans for the development and use of new instrument technology, plans for advanced engineering developments, and the adequacy of backup plans to mature systems within the proposed cost and schedule when systems having a TRL less than 6 are proposed.

 Factor C-2.
 Adequacy and robustness of the mission design and plan for mission operations.
-This factor includes an assessment of the overall mission design and mission architecture, the spacecraft design and design margins (including margins for launch mass, delta-V, and propellant), the concept for mission operations (including communication, navigation/tracking/trajectory analysis, and ground systems - hardware and software - and facilities), and the plans for launch services.
-This factor includes an assessment of the scientific measurements planning and decision making processes (including any priorities assigned to specific measurements and plans to update the measurement strategy based on early measurements), and the schedule and workforce allocated to these processes (n.b., subfactor added for the evaluation of the CSR).
-This factor includes mission resiliency - the flexibility to recover from problems during both development and operations - including the technical resource reserves and margins, system and subsystem redundancy, and reductions and other changes that can be implemented without impact to the Baseline Science Mission.
+This factor includes an assessment of the overall mission design and mission architecture, the spacecraft design and design margins (including margins for launch mass, delta-V, and propellant), the concept for mission operations (including communication, navigation/tracking/trajectory analysis, and ground systems and facilities), and the plans for launch services.
+This factor includes an assessment of the scientific measurements planning and decision-making processes (including any priorities assigned to specific measurements and plans to update the measurement strategy based on early measurements), and the schedule and workforce allocated to these processes (n.b., subfactor in italics added for the evaluation of the CSR).
+This factor includes mission resiliency-the flexibility to recover from problems during both development and operations-including the technical resource reserves and margins, system and subsystem redundancy, and reductions and other changes that can be implemented without impact to the Baseline Science Mission.